kevin-harrison/OsmSharpTest/README.md

 **Example of a Unity project using OsmSharp to parse .osm files.**

 Right now we parse .geojson files from OSMbuildings.org, but these only contain information about buildings.
-If we can parse the pure .som data we can get other information like street info.
+If we can parse the pure .osm data we can get other information like street info.

 **Useful links:**